rimonim/working_predictions/exploratory_analysis.md

 Let's get an initial look at the data.
 I'm interested to see how consistent patterns are across participants.
 ![Exp 1.1](figures/Exp1.1.png)

+Some initial subjective observations:
+- There are clear individual differences in intercept (i.e. participants with fast RTs in one condition tend to have fast RTs across the board).
+This is not surprising.
+- Almost all participants were faster for `A`→ `X` than for `A`→ `Y`.
+Most were also faster for `B`→ `Y` than for `B`→ `X`.
+This shows a clear effect of cue-conditional probability.
+Nevertheless, the fact that the `B` conditions showed less consistency in this pattern suggests that global probability of probes (or less practice with the `B` cue) may play a role.

 Experiment 1.2 looks like this:
 ![Exp 1.2](figures/exp_1.2_vasculature.png)

 ![Exp 1.2](figures/Exp1.2.png)

+Some initial subjective observations:
+- I see no clear pattern of differences between `A`→ `X` and `A`→ `Y` (even though the initial analysis did show that `A`→ `Y` was significantly longer).
+Some participants were faster on one, some on the other, and some barely different.
+I likewise see no clear pattern of differences between `B`→ `X` and`B`→ `Y`.
+- It does, however, look to me like participants who's times go up from `A`→ `X` to `A`→ `Y` also go up from `B`→ `X` to `B`→ `Y`, and vice versa.
+The magnitude of those differences also looks to vary by participant.
+Also, it looks a bit like participants who are faster on `Y`s relative to `X`s in the first four conditions also tend to be slower on `C` → `X`.
+In other words, it looks like there are individual differences in the extent to which people rely on cues or prompts for their predictions.
+- I see a difference in *variance* between the `A` conditions and the `B` conditions.
+This may be a fluke.
+I don't have an explanation for why this might be.

 ### Model Comparisons
 #### The Dataset